Skip to main content

 Do you have a wonderful design for your new garden in your hands?
 Are you feeling like the designer has captured everything you wanted in your new garden?
 Are you finally starting to feel like this ideal garden you've been dreaming of may now actually happen?
 Can you feel a rising sense of excitement or anticipation?

-With more than 500 gardens under our belt over the past 30 years or so, we have a very clear idea of exactly what happens between the design phase and the beginning of the landscaping works.
+We have designed and created more than 500 gardens all over Melbourne & the Mornington Peninsula over the past 30 years.
+So we have a very clear idea of exactly what happens between the design phase and the beginning of the landscaping works.
 We know all the steps, stages and challenges you might face over the next few months.
 But more importantly, we know many of the ways to overcome them.

 We hope that by the time you get to the end of this article, you will feel more relaxed and comfortable about "what happens next".
 And you will see a clearer path that leads you to your ideal garden.